-Tillamook Bay Community College is a public school in a rural setting in Tillamook, Oregon.
-Tillamook Bay Community College was founded in 1984 and now enrolls around 261 students a year, including 261 undergrads.
+Tillamook Bay Community College is a public school in the rural setting of Tillamook, Oregon.
+Tillamook Bay Community College was founded in 1984 and the school now enrolls around 261 students a year, including 261 undergrads.

 Planning to play sports?
 Tillamook Bay Community College has many options for athletes.
 See them all and learn more about life at Tillamook Bay Community College on the Student Life page.

 |Early Action Acceptance Rate||EA not offered|

 The definition of a "good school" is different for different people.
 Admissions criteria, acceptance rate and average GPA are good indicators of how competitive an institution is.

 Let's take a look at these factors to get a clearer idea of what Tillamook Bay Community College offers and if the college could be the right college for you.

 Retention refers to the number of students that stay enrolled at a school over time.
 It is a way to measure how satisfied students are with their school experience, and if they have the support necessary to succeed in college.

 Approximately 14% of students who start at Tillamook Bay Community College come back the next year.
 The average six-year graduation rate for U.S. colleges and universities is 61% for public schools, and 67% for private, non-profit schools.

 Job placement rates after graduation and average starting salaries can all give important clues about the value of a degree from a specific school.